 Defining the Ratio

 ROI serves as a returns ratio, allowing a business owner to calculate how efficiently the company uses its total asset base to generate sales.
+Total assets include all current assets such as cash, inventory, and accounts receivable in addition to fixed assets such as the plant buildings and equipment.

 Many analysts and investors like to use the ROI metric because of its versatility and simplicity.
 Essentially, it works as a quick gauge of an investment’s profitability, and it's very easy to calculate and interpret for a wide variety of investment types.